Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 He became someone's vice president.

-Lyndon Johnson was part of Ken.
+Lyndon Johnson was part of Kennedy's president

-So I was going to say he wasn't elected.
+um so I was going to say he wasn't elected he just became president by default

-So you're saying somebody on a losing ticket with a president, a vice president could turn around and run.
+with a president a vice president could turn around and run

 And when I see you on the yard by Friday, I'll know.